nidohl/nidohl/README.md

 do not sit with me without permission

 GUYS I KIN DILUC SM HES LITERALLY ME DNI IF YOU THINK YOU'RE DILUC I AM DILUC

+GUYS PLEASE THIS ISNT ME I BEG OF YOU PLS ITS ELLIE -NID